sesounit/Kakapo/README.md

     <img src = "readme-media/logo.png">
 </p>

-# Kakapo
+# Kakapo Red
-Discord bot for the SESO discord
+Discord bot for the SESO discord, use only in development.

 ## Features
 - Posts to the subreddit r/FindaUnit